 **As with any big city, lots of scams exist when it comes to renting a room from websites like Gumtree and Craigslist.
 Never transfer any money unless you’ve seen the room and are 100% sure that it actually exists.
 If you can’t view it in person, organise a Skype call or ask to meet the flatmates.

 Hostels have gotten a bad rep over the years.
 That’s not to say they haven’t sometimes deserved it, but lately they’ve really upped their game.
-So much so, that I even wrote an article about ‘Why everything you thought you knew about hostels is wrong’.
+So much so, that I recently wrote an article about ‘Why everything you thought you knew about hostels is wrong’.

 London has a lot to offer when it comes to hostels.
 There are plenty of party dorms out there (I’m looking at you – Generator), but there are also plenty of boutique hostels that could easily be mistaken for a 4* hotel.
 If you’re on a seriously tight budget, you can rent a bunk bed in a shared dorm from about £20 p/night, sometimes less.
 Those with a few more ££’s to spend can invest in a private or twin room.
 A lot of hostels also offer free wifi, free breakfast, a nice common area where you can meet other travellers, a cheap-ish bar and a shared kitchen.